Prefabricated Steel Industrial Buildings | Rapidset Buildings

 Hybrid structures blend the advantages of metal building system construction with the strength of conventional steel members.
 They meet heavy loading requirements by providing the most effective design possible – the best of both worlds.
 The advantages include:

 The designs and engineering available allows virtually any requirement for hybrid structures, no matter how large or complex.
 When it comes to large, tough construction jobs, the hybrid building approach provides a cost-conscious alternative.

-With the end-use of metal building systems dominated by the manufacturing and warehousing sector, building cranes become an important element of the structure.
+With the end-use of metal crane buildings systems dominated by the manufacturing and warehousing sector, building cranes become an important element of the structure.
 We recognize the need to properly integrate the design of the metal building system with the building crane specifications.
-The building crane is a complex structural system consisting of the crane with trolley and hoist, cranes rails, crane runway beams, structural supports, stops, and bumpers.
+The building crane is a complex structural system consisting of the crane with trolley and hoist, crane rails, crane runway beams, structural supports, stops, and bumpers.

 The cranes typically found in metal building systems include: